-You’ve probably already decided that January is going to be when you kick your fitness back into high gear.
-If you’re a disciplined self-starter, then one of our many HFP workout plans (or premium programs) can put you on your way, but if you need hands-on attention, nothing will ever beat an IRL personal trainer.
-Finding the right one can be tricky.
+If you’re a disciplined self-starter, then one of our many free HFP workout plans can put you on your way, but if you need hands-on attention, nothing will ever beat an IRL personal trainer.
+Finding the right one can be a little tricky.

-After working with several trainers, instructors, and coaches over the years, these are the things you should consider.
+After working with several trainers, instructors, and coaches over the years, in addition to being certified myself, these are the things you should consider.

 1. Know what you want from your potential personal trainer

-Personal training has advanced greatly over the years, there are more and more highly-qualified, highly-educated trainers everyday, but just because they’re highly-qualified, doesn’t necessarily mean they are the right one for you.
-Simple example: do you want to become a better athlete, jump higher, run faster, etc.?
+Personal training (more commonly referred to as coaching these days) has advanced greatly over the years, there are more and more highly-qualified, highly-educated trainers everyday, but just because they’re highly-qualified, doesn’t necessarily mean they are the right one for you.
+For example: do you want to become a better athlete, jump higher, run faster, etc.?
 Then you want to look more for a strength and conditioning coach that has a lot of experience working with athletes instead of a trainer that focuses more on the aesthetics.
 On the flip side, if you’re strictly looking to lose weight, build muscle, then you’ll want someone that has experience training models, performers, or even bodybuilders.
 Or, if you’re recovering from an injury, or have a lot of aches and pains, you’ll want to look for someone with experience and expertise in mobility or movement quality.

-Now, this is not to say each of these “types” of personal trainers/coaches can’t do what the others do, but training has gotten far more specialized over the years.
+Now, this is not to say each of these “types” of personal trainers and coaches can’t do what the others do, but training has gotten far more specialized over the years.

 2. Understand the personality of your potential personal trainer